 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Michael C. Corballis is professor emeritus of psychology at the University of Auckland in New Zealand.
+Michael C. Corballis (1936–2021) was professor emeritus of psychology at the University of Auckland.
 His books include From Hand to Mouth: The Origins of Language (Princeton) and A Very Short Tour of the Mind: 21 Short Walks around the Human Brain.

 "Corballis offers a novel synthesis of language, mental time travel, and theory of mind within an evolutionary perspective.
 The Recursive Mind is very well written for a general readership, but with lots of targeted references for experts."--Michael A. Arbib, coauthor of The Construction of Reality